scidsg/hush-line-go/README.md

 And since this device only points to your main Hush Line app and contains no sensitive data, you don't have to worry if you lose it.

-Clip it to your bag, carry it on a keychain, or wear it around your neck,
+Clip it to your bag, carry it on a keychain, or wear it around your neck to take Hush Line with you where ever you go.

 ![IMG_4891](https://github.com/scidsg/hush-line-go/assets/28545431/c5fa2fe7-0871-42a3-808d-3e4a80caf3c3)